 The Saturday Projects include arts and expression, relaxation and mindfulness and social skills workshops.
 These range from Dance, sitting yoga and Chi Kung, to mindfulness, breathwork and stretching workshops and relaxation and meditation classes.

-The Gardening Club (currently on hold due to Covid-19) offers a sense of calm and wellbeing, and gets participants outside, breathing fresh air and learning new skills.
+The Nature visits offer a sense of calm and wellbeing, and gets participants outside, breathing fresh air and learning new skills.
 It allows them to experience the benefits of connecting with nature for mental health.

 The Thursday Singing Group tutor puts participants at ease and helps them find their voice.
 And our Music Appreciation classes give participants the space to share and talk about their favourite music and songs with a group of like-minded individuals.